TS000/lighthouse-developer-portal/docs/running-locally.md

 - _What does this do_: This will install the application and its dependencies and then run the backend and frontend in separate containers.
 To ensure fast hot-reloading, `node_modules` and `postgreSQL db` are stored in a docker [volume](https://docs.docker.com/storage/volumes/) and your local source files are mounted into the container.
 - _Why do you need to copy after the first run_: The application uses `node_modules` from Docker volume not your local files.
 Copy these locally so that dependencies resolve correctly in your editor.

-**Environment Variable Injection**

-The local dev environment is setup to use [chamber](https://github.com/segmentio/chamber) for environment variable injection.
-A few changes need to be made before this will work.

-First you'll need to add a `.env` file within the `.localdevcontainer` folder.
-An `example.env` is available to copy from.
-Then, you need to uncomment the `ENTRYPOINT` located at the bottom of the local-Dockerfile, and comment `ENTRYPOINT [ "/entrypoint.sh" ]`.
-Running `sh local.sh.start` should now inject any environment variables stored within the SSM Parameter Store based on the values within `.env`.
-It'll grab any variables that start with `lighthouse-embark`.

 ## Install and run locally

 It's possible to run the application locally without docker, however there is a lot of configuration required.
 You'll also need to run your own database for the app to connect to.
 This method is the least preferred.